 If they live in a house with a big backyard, they can run around for hours out there, especially with other Parsons or dogs.

 Like all dogs, they do need supervision during times where they are outside.
 As silly as it sounds, they can have sensitive skin, and sunscreen needs to be applied to their skin before going outside in the heat.

-The Parson Russell Terrier has 2 distinct coat textures, which include smooth and rough.
+The Parson Russell Terrier has 2 distinct coat textures, which include smooth and rough or broken.
 They have very minimal shedding and the smooth coat sheds more than the rough coat.
 Their weatherproof double coat protects them from the elements and underbrush.
 They have minimal grooming needs and are easy to maintain.